 RULE 1.
 Convening Hour, Limitation on Friday, Night, and Sunday Legislative Sessions. - The House shall convene each legislative day at the hour fixed by the House.
 In the event the House adjourns on the preceding legislative day without having fixed an hour for reconvening, the House shall convene on the next legislative day at 2:00 P.M.
-During January and February of 2009, no sessions may be held on Friday.
+During January and February of 2017, no sessions may be held on Friday.
 Without leave of the House, no session shall continue after 10:00 P.M. on Monday nor after 9:00 P.M. on any other days, and the Speaker shall adjourn the House without motion at that point, except that a motion may be made as to the time and day of next convening.
-No session shall be held on Sunday.
+No votes shall be held on Sunday, except for votes on motions to approve the journal and to adjourn.

-RULE 1.1 Emergencies.
-In the event of a disaster, natural or otherwise, that precludes the General Assembly from meeting in the Legislative Building, the members will be notified by the Speaker where and when the House will convene.
+RULE 1.1.
+Emergencies. - In the event of a disaster, natural or otherwise, that precludes the General Assembly from meeting in the Legislative Building, the members will be notified by the Speaker where and when the House will convene.

 RULE 2.
-Opening the Session. - At the convening hour on each legislative day, the Speaker shall call the members to order and shall have the session opened with prayer.
-At the convening hour on the first day of each legislative week, the Speaker, or the Speaker's designee, shall lead the members in the Pledge of Allegiance to the American Flag.
+Opening the Session. - The Sergeant-at-Arms shall clear the House five minutes before the convening hour.
+At the convening hour on each legislative day, the Speaker shall call the members to order and shall have the session opened with prayer.
+At the convening hour, the Speaker, or the Speaker's designee, shall lead the members in the Pledge of Allegiance to the American Flag.